Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): The weight motivic Chern class Beilinson's regulator

 \subsection{End of the proof of Theorem \ref{TH1.7} and other main theorems}

 \la{Sec8.3}

-To prove our main results, including Zagier's conjecture, in their strongest form we have to define a map from algebraic K-groups of $\F$ to the cohomology of the weight 4 polylogarithmic motivic complexes ${\cal B}^\bullet(\F;4)$.
-To prove that we can land indeed in the complex ${\cal B}^\bullet(\ast;4)$ of the field $\F$ itself rather then its finite extension we need to use a different way to write the map ${\bf r}^*_7(3)$, reflecting the construction of the Grassmannian tetralogarithm using the scissor congruence groups ${\rm A}_3(\F)$.
+To prove our main results in their strongest form, we have to define a map from algebraic $K$-groups of $\F$ to the cohomology of the weight 4 polylogarithmic motivic complexes ${\cal B}^\bullet(\F;4)$.
+To prove that we can land indeed in the complex ${\cal B}^\bullet(\ast;4)$ of the field $\F$ itself rather than its finite extension, we need to use a different way to write the map ${\bf r}^*_7(3)$, reflecting the construction of the Grassmannian tetralogarithm using the scissor congruence groups ${\rm A}_3(\F)$.

-\paragraph{Relation with the Grassmannian tetralogarithm.} Let us show that the map (\ref{2233445566}) coincides with a similar map defined in \cite[Section 5.2]{G00a} in a different way.

-The definition of the latter map is more transparent.
-Its drawback is that it is unclear how to show that it leads to a non-trivial cohomology class of $GL_N(\C)$.
+\paragraph{1.
+Relation with the Grassmannian tetralogarithm.} Let us show that the map (\ref{COMPO}) coincides with a similar map defined in \cite[Section 5.2]{Gon00}.
+The latter map is more transparent.
+However it is unclear how to show that it leads to a non-trivial cohomology class of ${\rm GL}_{n}(\C)$.

-3mm Recall that for any field $\F$ there are scissor congruence groups $\A_n(\F)$ reflecting the properties of Aomoto polylogarithms, defined in \cite{BMS}, \cite{BGSV}.
+3mm For an infinite field $\F$ there are scissor congruence groups $\A_n(\F)$ reflecting the properties of Aomoto polylogarithms, defined in \cite{BMS87}, \cite{BGSV90}.
 We use slightly modified groups, adding the dual additivity relation.
-For convenience of the reader we recall the definition from \cite{G09}.
+For the convenience of the reader, we recall the definition from \cite{Gon09}.

-2mm The abelian group $\A_n(\F)$ is generated by the elements corresponding to generic configurations of $2(n+1)$ points $(l_0,...,l_n;m_0,...,m_n)$ in ${\Bbb P}^n(\F)$.
-Here $L= (l_0,...,l_n)$ and $M = (m_0,...,m_n)$.
+2mm The abelian group $\A_n(\F)$ is generated by the elements corresponding to generic configurations of $2(n+1)$ points $(l_0,\ldots,l_n;m_0,\ldots,m_n)$ in ${\Bbb P}^n(\F)$.
+Here $L= (l_0,\ldots,l_n)$ and $M = (m_0,\ldots,m_n)$.
 The relations are the following:

-{\it Degeneration}. $\langle L;M\rangle _{\A_n} = 0$ if $(l_0,...,l_n)$ or $(m_0,...,m_n)$ belong to a hyperplane.
+{\it Degeneration}. $\langle L;M\rangle _{\A_n} = 0$ if $(l_0,\ldots,l_n)$ or $(m_0,\ldots,m_n)$ belong to a hyperplane.

 {\it Projective invariance}. $\langle gL;gM\rangle_{\A_n} = \langle L;M\rangle_{\A_n}$ for any $g \in {\rm PGL}_{n+1}(\F)$.